ig3/anki-limitnew/README.md

 If enableDeckLimits is set to true, then this parameter sets the default value of the option group Workload Max parameter.

+### defaultDeckOverdueMax - default 20

+This parameter may be set to an intenger.

+If enableDeckLimits is set to true, then this parameter sets the default value of the option group Overdue Max parameter.

 ## Per-Deck Limits

-If `enableDeckLimits` is set to true, then deck options will include two new parameters: `Workload Limit` and `Workload Max`.
+If `enableDeckLimits` is set to true, then deck options will include three new parameters: `Workload Limit`, `Workload Max` and `Overdue Max`.
 These values will not appear in the add-on configuration file.
 They only appear in the deck options.
-They work the same as the add-on WorkloadLimit and WorkloadMax parameters, except the workload is that of the specific deck and its sub-decks, if there are any.
-Workload in another deck will not affect limits based on these per-deck parameters.
+They work the same as the corresponding `total` parameters in the add-on configuration, except the workload and overdue cards are for the partucular deck.
+However, if you have nested decks, then the number for the parent deck include those of the sub-decks.

 ## Custom Study - increase today's new card limit